Questions & Answers

 Is my data ever reused?

 Never.
 Your recordings and transcripts are never sold, never shared, and never reused to build or improve any other product — ours or anyone else's.
-They're processed only to produce your transcript, then deleted.
+Your audio is processed only to produce and review your transcript, then follows the retention choice shown on that job; your transcripts stay in your account, yours alone, until you delete them.

 Can I upload medical records or other PHI?